Trump, Paul, and Sanders

 That independence is what allows him to remain honest.
 Transparent.
 Consistent.
 Compassionate.
 Courageous.
 He is one of the few politicians whose heart is fully progressive and whose brain is fully libertarian — a combination I deeply admire.
 There is no single version of “history” for any event.
 Any single event or time period event can have thousands, if not millions, of different and competing stories told about it.
 But I believe that any accurate account of political history will see Bernie Sanders as objectively the most successful and the most important Independent U.S. elected official since our first president- George Washington.

 I trust Bernie Sanders 100%.
 Not because I agree with every single idea — nobody agrees with anyone on every detail — but because I trust that he is always speaking honestly, transparently, and with a focus on reducing systemic human suffering and/or liberty, justice, and freedom for all.
-I trust that he is not captured by the system.
-I trust that his values don’t bend under pressure from party machinery.
+I trust that, for the most part, he is not captured by the system.
+I trust that, for the most part, his values don’t bend under pressure from party machinery.

 In fact, a few times over the years, my wife and I would be talking late at night — about politics, the world, the suffering people are experiencing, all the chaos and noise of our current era.
 And then the next morning, she’d wake up and say, “I have to tell you something.”
 And I’d ask, “What?
 What happened?”
 And she’d say, “I donated again to Bernie Sanders.”

 And I’d laugh and say, “Sweetie… I get it.
 I really do.
 When the world feels chaotic, supporting Bernie Sanders feels like doing something good in response.”
-But now, of course, we can’t do that anymore — because all political donations are political corruption.
+But now, of course, we can’t do that anymore — because all political donations are political corruption because all political donations come with an expectation.
+No one gives money to any one for anything without an expectation.
 That’s one of the core truths of Voter Directed Democracy.
 But I completely understand why she did it and why millions have done it even as the vast majority of us know that political decisions in a democratic republic at any level of government should always be COMPLETELY SEPARATE from political donations- and all political decisions should be perpetually consistent with the real Will of the People.
 Nevertheless, Bernie is the only candidate I ever rallied for.
 Bernie is the only elected official I ever donated to before I wrote the Voter Directed Democracy book and we built the Voter Directed Network platform.

 Because Bernie is honest.
 He’s transparent.
 He’s independent.
 He’s compassionate.
 And he’s courageous.